Dolman: Fashionable dolman

+Dolman were often made from silk velvet, fur, or wool for winter wear, and decorated with passementerie trimmings such as ribbons, fringing, beading, and tassels.
+Many surviving examples of dolman were made-up from Paisley shawls which had fallen out of fashion in their original form due to the shaping of the bustle skirt—the dolmans seen as better suited.

+The dolmanette, of the 1890s was crocheted.

 A dolman sleeve is a sleeve set into a very low armscye; in fact, the armscye may extend to the waistline, in which case there will be no underarm seam in the blouse.
 Dolman sleeves were very popular in ladies clothing during the US Civil War.
-They had the effect of making the shoulders look sloped, therefore minimizing the appearance of the waist.
-The early 21st century dolman sleeve describes a sleeve cut as one with the bodice, which can taper to the wrist or be cut widely.
+They made the shoulders look sloped, therefore minimizing the appearance of the waist.
+The early 21st century dolman sleeve describes a sleeve cut as one with the bodice, which can taper to the wrist or be cut widely, a style popularised from the 1930s, and remaining in fashion as the batwing sleeve.